georgia-tech-db/evadb/docs/index.rst

 EvaDB is a **query engine** that makes it easy to:

-- 🔮 Build scalable AI-powered apps over data stored in SQL and vector database systems using a few short, simple SQL queries
+- 🔮 Build scalable AI-powered apps over data stored in **existing** SQL and vector database systems using a few short, simple SQL queries.
-- 🤝 Query data with a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other AI engines
+- 🤝 Query data with a **pre-trained AI model** from Hugging Face, OpenAI, YOLO, PyTorch, and other AI engines.
-- 💰 Save time and money spent on AI apps via AI-centric query optimization and execution
+- 💰 **Save time and money** spent on AI apps via AI-centric query optimization and execution.

 Why EvaDB?
 ----------